Azure/azure-quickstart-templates/101-vms-with-selfhost-integration-runtime/README.md

 - Network Interface
 - Network Security Group

-This template can help you create selfhost IR and make it workable in azure VMs.
-The VM must join in an exsiting VNET.
+This template can help you create self-hosted IR and make it workable in azure VMs.
+The VM must join in an existing VNET.

 The below picture can help you find how to get vnet and subnet information.
 ![](images/vnet.png)